Motorcycle Spine Injuries Attorney

 Disc injury can result in any or all of the following:

-Sharp pain radiating to one side of the body (unilateral).
-In fact, it often travel down the arm on the same side of the body.
+- Sharp pain radiating to one side of the body (unilateral).
+In fact, it often travels down the arm on the same side of the body.

 If any of these symptoms occur, call a qualified doctor immediately.